Michelin Key Hotels

 The MICHELIN Key is an international distinction awarded to outstanding hotels and resorts by the MICHELIN Guide.
 Similar to MICHELIN Stars for restaurants, Keys recognize exceptional hospitality across three tiers: One Key for very special stays, Two Keys for exceptional comfort and personality, and Three Keys for extraordinary experiences with exceptional character and service.
 According to the official MICHELIN Guide, Keys were first introduced in France in April 2024 and have since expanded globally.

-How are Michelin Keys different from five-star hotel ratings?+
+How are Key ratings different from five-star hotel ratings?+

 Traditional five-star ratings lack global standardization — hotels can often self-select their star rating with no independent verification.
-Michelin Keys, by contrast, are awarded by anonymous inspectors who personally stay at each property and evaluate it against consistent criteria worldwide.
-As AFAR Magazine explains, Keys are awarded independently of existing labels and tourism stars, making them a more reliable and independent measure of quality.
+MICHELIN-recognized properties, by contrast, are evaluated by anonymous inspectors who personally stay at each hotel and assess it against consistent criteria worldwide.
+As AFAR Magazine explains, Key distinctions are awarded independently of existing labels and tourism stars, making them a more reliable and independent measure of quality.
 Other rating systems like Forbes Five-Star and AAA Diamond each emphasize different criteria, so the best approach is to consider multiple sources.

-How does Michelin evaluate hotels for Key awards?+
+How does the MICHELIN Guide evaluate hotels for Key distinctions?+

 Michelin's incognito inspectors evaluate hotels on five criteria: excellence in architecture and interior design, quality and consistency of service, overall personality and character, value for the price, and a significant contribution to the neighborhood or setting.
 Inspectors spend hundreds of nights across different hotels to ensure fair and thorough assessments.